markjfisher/bounce-world/README.md

 # bounce-world

-The bounce world coordinator service.
+The bounce, or bouncy world coordinator service.

 ## releases